 Go Down the Pub

-In true British style, to mark the Queen’s 90th, pubs in England and Wales will be permitted to stay open an extra two hours on the evenings of the 10th and and the 11th June.
-Raise a glass to her majesty and enjoy the country-wide celebrations – surely it would be rude not to!
+In true British style, pubs in England and Wales will stay open until 1am on the bank holiday weekend.
+Raise a glass to Her Majesty and enjoy the country-wide celebrations.

 Explore London like a Royal

 From a Royal walking tour to the State Rooms, the Jubilee is a spectacular opportunity to learn more about the royal history and heritage of the UK.
 Discover the full list of activities and events here.

 How will you be celebrating?
 Tag us in your majestic pictures @goldentoursuk!